mcasimir/active_record_schema/README.md

 end
 ```

-Now run `rails g migration` with `--from` option like this:
+Now run `rails g migration` with `--from` option

     rails g migration init_posts_schema --from Post

-To generate the following migration
+and the following migration will be generated

 ``` rb
 class InitPostsSchema < ActiveRecord::Migration